Michael-Hecht-Bucher/SLiMFold/README.md

 ## 2. ColabFold_looped.ipynb

 > This notebook is a modified version of the [ColabFold batch pipeline](https://github.com/sokrypton/ColabFold) originally developed by the Steinegger lab.
-In our pipeline, ColabFold_looped.ipynb automates structure predictions of candidate motif–bait pairs (e.g., SLiM–actin).
+In our pipeline, ColabFold_looped.ipynb automates structure predictions of candidate prey–bait pairs (e.g., SLiM–actin).
 The key difference from the original ColabFold batch notebook is the ability to loop through multiple FASTA files and their associated custom A3M files, while also allowing users to specify the number of seeds for increased model diversity.

 <details>
   <summary>Details</summary>